hack401/hack401-home/README.md

 # Upcoming Hackathon – June 1st!

-Spring is here, so let's have a hackathon!
+Spring is here, let's have a hackathon!

 ![temporary logo](assets/img/Hack401MonkeyingAround.jpg)

-*June 1, 2019 – 10:00a-7:00p*
+- *June 1, 2019 – 10:00a-7:00p*
-*Infosys - Downcity Providence*
+- *Infosys - Downcity Providence*
-*Virtual Reality / Augmented Reality and Music Technology* *FREE and ACCESSIBLE for ALL participating youth*
+- *Virtual Reality / Augmented Reality and Music Technology*
+- *FREE and ACCESSIBLE for ALL participating youth*

 *Please note:* Attendance will be coordinated directly with educational organizations as the event approaches.